 Please note: Individuals currently in a sports medicine fellowship at the time of application are not eligible.

-Individuals interested in participating in the Traveling Fellowship should complete the application and submit with required supporting materials by Tuesday, July 31.
-The AMSSM IIOR Traveling Fellowship Subcommittee will review the applications and make recommendations for final approval by the AMSSM Executive Committee.
-Incomplete applications or those received after the deadline of July 31 will not be considered.
+Following the application period, the AMSSM IIOR Traveling Fellowship Subcommittee will review the applications and make recommendations for final approval by the AMSSM Executive Committee.
+Incomplete applications or those received after the deadline will not be considered.

 If questions, please email Jody Gold in the AMSSM office.